transferz/dev-assignment-be/README.md

 We are expecting that this task should take no more than 2 hours.
 Any result is important for us, if you feel that something is not solved it is not a problem.
 TODOs and comments in the source code are welcome.

+Please fork this repository into your own GitHub account and send us the link to the repository when you have finished.

 ## The challenge
 Please create a REST API service which handles data about airports, flights and passengers.
 At this time there is no need to think about scaling and running multiple instances of this service - assume that it will be running as a single instance.